 You can also talk with your child's doctor about any alternative therapy you may wonder about.
 They can give you some information on how well it has been researched.

 Dr. Evans is a Professor of Pediatrics, Neurology and Psychiatry and Director of the Neurodevelopmental Disabilities Residency Program at University of Texas at Southwestern School of Medicine (UTSW) and Neurodevelopmental Disability clinical programs at UTSW.
-She is also the Clinical Co-Director for the Center for Autism and Developmental Disabilities (CADD) at Children's Health.
+She is also the Clinical Co-Director for the Center for Autism Care at Children's Health.

-The Center for Autism and Developmental Disabilities is an interdisciplinary program offering comprehensive patient care and translational medicine for individuals with autism and related neurodevelopmental disorders.
+The Center for Autism Care is an interdisciplinary program offering comprehensive patient care and translational medicine for individuals with autism and related neurodevelopmental disorders.
 Learn more about our program and services.